 Registered Clinical Counsellor (#11114)

 In professional terms, I am a teacher, a therapist, and a founder of Within Counselling Therapy Collective.
 My passion is guiding people to discover who they really are, beyond thoughts and judgments about themselves.
-My work is a unique combination of western therapeutic approaches, research based neuroscience infused therapy, wisdom from my Siberian ancestors, and intuitive healing... but most days I will just say that I am someone who doesn’t take herself too seriously (although I take my work seriously) and am deeply in love with the earth.
+My work is a unique combination of western therapeutic approaches, research based neuroscience infused therapy, Mama Earth Based wisdom from my Siberian ancestors, and carefully tended to intuitive healing... but most days I will just say that I am someone who doesn’t take herself too seriously (although I take my work seriously) and I am deeply in love with Earth Mother.